116 miles - The Longest Ride of the Tour; Palatka; Daytona Beach; Meeting Jeb and Tina in New Smyrna Beach - April 1, 2017

 Holly Hill, Florida

-At a traffic light, I asked at loud, "What town are we in?"
+At a traffic light, I wondered audibly to myself, "What town are we in?"

 Well, the car beside me had their windows down, and a woman said, "You're in Holly Hill."